25 Things Your Dermatologist Wants You to Know

 “Another great at-home treatment is lymphatic drainage massage to keep skin clear, de-puffed, and glowing.
 For dry skin, massage in circular motions upward.
 Start at the base of the neck where your arteries are.
 Massage in gentle circles upwards, toward the jaw, up the sides of the face, and around the eyes.
 This will help coax nutrients into the tissue.
 You want to do the opposite motion and start on the top of the face by the eyes if you are prone to breakouts—this will draw the waste away.
 Lymphatic drainage massage can completely change the look of someone’s face.” — Joanna Vargas

 “Complete nutrition for the epidermis is critical.
 The epidermis (the outermost layer of the skin) is a key protective structure that uses 23 vitamins.
 These vitamins must be provided at therapeutic concentrations and delivered within the epidermis for optimum skin health.
-A vitamin serum is non-irritating and formulated with vitamins A, B, C, D and E to give skin the nutrition it needs.” — Dr. Carl Thornfeldt
+A vitamin serum is non-irritating and formulated with vitamins A, B, C, D, and E to give skin the nutrition it needs.” — Carl Thornfeldt, MD

-“When applied topically, specific peptides can reduce the appearance lines and crow’s feet.
+“When applied topically, specific peptides can reduce the appearance of lines and crow’s-feet.
 My favorite non-needle approach is painless, affordable, and cumulative.
-Try Environ Ionzyme Focus Frown Serum ($174).” — Dr. Francesca Fusco, dermatologist
+Try Environ Ionzyme Focus Frown Serum ($174).” — Francesca Fusco, MD, dermatologist

 “This instrument (Stacked Skincare by Kerry Benjamin Collagen Boosting Micro-Roller, $30) helps to restore the look of tightness to the face, neck, and body.
-It reduces the appearance of fine lines, softens the look of scars, and enhances the performance of skincare ingredients.” — Dr. Francesca Fusco
+It reduces the appearance of fine lines, softens the look of scars, and enhances the performance of skincare ingredients.” — Francesca Fusco, MD

 “When choosing a cleanser, stay away from high-foaming cleansers as they can strip the skin, leaving it tight, dry, and more prone to breakouts.
 It can even cause lines, wrinkles, and sensitivity to the environment.
-Apply a pre-cleanser prior to cleansing to help thoroughly clean your skin without stripping your skin’s natural oil.” — Candace Noonan, Environ Master esthetician and director of education
+Apply a pre-cleanser prior to cleansing to help thoroughly clean your skin without stripping your skin’s natural oil.” — Candace Noonan, esthetician and director of education at Environ Skin Care

 “After sunlight/UV exposure, the second cause of wrinkles is sleeping.
 Squishing your face into a pillow for approximately 2500 hours per year while you sleep is like ironing wrinkles into the skin.
 Strategically position your head so the lower half of your face never touches your pillow.
 What this helps to prevent is a squishing of the face, which would exacerbate the wrinkles that come with age.
 These are the deep creases also known as the ‘parentheses’ or ‘marionette’ lines that run from the nostril to the corner of the mouth on both sides of the face and are enhanced every time you smile or laugh.” — Renée Rouleau